-This course aims to provide students with an understanding of issues and concepts which are important in the health and personal development strands of the PDHPE key learning area (Health component of New Australian Curriculum HPE).
-Three key course modules will be covered providing students with an opportunity to think both critically and creatively about health issues impacting on different population groups within the community, the determinants of these, and consider health promotion strategies for addressing them in schools.
+This course introduces students to the complex and multi-factorial nature of health and illness.
+Students will better understand the relationship between health and the social determinants of health, and issues and concepts which are important in the health and personal development strands of the PDHPE key learning area (Health component of New Australian Curriculum HPE).
+The course will develop students' skills in: health database searches, understanding research articles, terminology and literature appraisal; academic writing and standards in referencing and plagiarism.
 The course also addresses issues affecting young people, at an individual, school and community level, with a particular focus on the priority issues of drug use and road safety.

-3. Understand the philosophy and purpose of drug and alcohol education in schools and the application of harm minimisation strategies;
+4. Understand the philosophy and purpose of drug and alcohol education in schools;

-4. Identify and appropriately intervene with school students who are at risk of drug use or drug & alcohol-related harm;
+7. Identify and appropriately intervene with school students who are at risk of drug use or drug and alcohol-related harm;

-5. Critically analyse the nature and main causes of road trauma including influences on decision-making and risk taking in young people.
+8. Critically analyse the nature and main causes of road trauma including influences on decision-making and risk taking in young people;

 - Young people and drugs & alcohol.